xavi-/bind-js/README.markdown

 All paths are relative of the current working directory of the node process (aka `process.cwd()`) or the current path (aka `window.location`).

-By default the content of the embeded file is bound and escaped.
+By default the content of the embedded file is bound and escaped.
 To simply embed the unescaped contents of a file, use `file^` instead.

 ####The Markup:
     <div>(:file ~ ./status-template.html:)</div>